marmorag/marmorag/README.md

 ### Hi there 👋

+* 🏢 I'm working [**@Yproximite**](http://github.com/Yproximite) as a web developer
+* 🔭 I use JavaScript (VueJS, Typescript) and PHP (Symfony)
+* 🛠 I like to play with Go, Python, Docker
+* ⌨ I do DevOps with Docker, Ansible and I'm learning Consul, Vault and Nomad
+* 🇫🇷 I'm French, and I can speak 🇬🇧
+* ⚡ Fun fact, I play :golf:

 <!--
 **marmorag/marmorag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.